Scott Wiggam: HB6 Vote

 Scott Wiggam voted in favor of House Bill 6, the nuclear bailout bill for two Ohio facilities.
 According to public campaign finance reports, Wiggam received $3,000 from the FirstEnergy PAC in 2019 and another $4,000 in 2020, as did dozens of other members of the Ohio General Assembly.
 Wiggam also received $500 from Juan Cespedes, who was arrested along with Householder.
 Wiggam is a member of both the Public Utility & Energy & Natural Resource committees and voted to have Householder as Speaker of the House.
 Despite formal opposition from the Orrville Utilities Board, which represents a municipal-owned power plant in his district, Wiggam still voted in support of HB6.

 Wiggam publicly stated on social media the reason he supported HB6, “House Bill 6 actually lowered the average Ohioan’s electrical bill and ratepayers will see a cost savings of at least $1.3 billion over the next seven years by eliminating costly and inefficient energy programs.
 House Bill 6 also allows Ohio's nuclear plants which produce 15% of Ohio's energy (and 90% of Ohio's "clean" energy) to have an opportunity to compete in an extremely competitive energy market while saving 4000 jobs.
 Although I was not initially in favor of the bill I worked hard to reform it to serve the citizens of Wayne County by immediately reducing average ratepayers bills, focusing on clean energy generation in Ohio instead of out of state generators and creating a stepping stone to a more competitive energy market which will continue to lower energy costs for Ohio citizens.”

 Wiggam was not among many prominent Republicans that called on Householder to resign after news of the scandal broke.
+During the 134th Ohio General Assembly, Wiggam voted against the expulsion of former Ohio House Speaker Larry Householder.
+At the time of the vote, Householder had been federally indicted in connection with the Ohio nuclear bribery scandal, which centered on the passage of House Bill 6.
+The Ohio House of Representatives voted 75–21 to expel Householder, with Wiggam among the 21 Republican members who opposed the resolution.

-He also continued to defend HB6 even after the alleged bribery and racketeering scheme behind it came to light.
+Wiggam also continued to defend HB6 even after the alleged bribery and racketeering scheme behind it came to light.
 “I do and will continue to defend this legislation,” he wrote in a public statement.

 Despite receiving campaign money from First Energy Corp PAC, voting for HB6, and continuing to defend it after the alleged scandal was revealed, Wiggam was appointed to the Select Committee charged with reviewing and repealing the bill.
 The committee failed to repeal the bill by the end of the 2020 session.
 After being appointed to the Select Committee, Wiggam accepted campaign contributions from American Electric Power PAC, which stands to benefit if HB6 is not repealed.